airpair/30-days-of-answers-on-stack-overflow/post.md

 ## Pedantic Werewolves

 Pedantic werewolves, a term that I totally just made up, are the flip side of the help vampire coin.
-I think they are the once well-intentioned users who have been forever transformed into something sinister by the help vampires.
+They are the once well-intentioned users who have been forever transformed by the help vampires into something sinister.

-As I started becoming more aware of the help vampire problem I realized that some users simply called out help vampires in ways that were mean, unhelpful, or barely helpful.
+As I started becoming more aware of the help vampire problem I realized that some users simply called out help vampires in ways that were mean or unhelpful.
 Comments made by pedantic werewolves include "This is clearly just a homework problem," "Did you even try Googling first?", and "Duplicate."
-By the end of my thirty days I was more tired of the werewolves than I was of the vampires.

-My suggestion to pedantic werewolves is to please try being constructive and helpful at all times.
+My suggestion to pedantic werewolves is to try being constructive and helpful at all times.
 Try following the [most popular answer](http://meta.stackexchange.com/questions/19665/the-help-vampire-problem#19673) for the help vampire problem.
 Consider taking my advice on the help vampire problem too!

 If you come across a werewolf just ignore them and do what they should have done in response to the help vampire.
 Set a good example and don't start a flame war in the comments.